LimeIcing/python1ExamProject/README.md

 ## How to run
 ### Bash
-Simply type the following in your `bash` console while being in the `python1ExamProject` folder:
+Simply type the following in your `bash` terminal while being in the `python1ExamProject` folder:

 ````bash
 python3.7 main.py